huynhtruc0309/huynhtruc0309/README.md

 - 🇻🇳 I'm Vietnamese in Norway and France

-- 🔭 I’m currently working on 3D Reconstruction
+- 🔭 I’m currently working on 3D Reconstruction and Modeling

 - 🌱 I’m a Master Student in Erasmus Mundus - Computational Colour and Spectral Imaging